3D-e-Chem/molviewer-tsx/README.md

 1. Write your own TypeScript declaration file and store it in `@types/<lib>/index.d.ts` file.
 2. Install in jspm with `jspm install <lib>`
 3. Install in npm with `npm install -D <lib>`
-4. Add `<lib>` to types array in compilerOptions of tsconfig.json file and in typescriptOptions of jspm.config.js file.
+4. Add `<lib>` to types array in compilerOptions of tsconfig.json file.
 5. Add `@types/<lib>/index.d.ts` to files array in tsconfig.json
 6. Add key `<lib>` and value `@types/<lib>/index.d.ts` to typescriptOptions.types object in jspm.config.js file